 Effective {since the} 2017-2018 school year, in order to earn an Alabama High School Diploma, pupils must earn a minimum of the following Carnegie Units and complete all requirements and assessments as directed by the ALSDE.

-NOTE: The Classes of 2022-2023 must earn 34 credits to graduate.
-Beginning with the Class of 2024, graduates will need to earn 32 credits to graduate in Houston County Schools.
+NOTE: The Classes of 2022-2024 must earn 34 credits to graduate.
+Beginning with the Class of 2025, graduates will need to earn

-Alabama High School Graduation Requirements
+32 credits to graduate.

-English Language Arts - Four credits to include:
+Alabama High School Graduation Requirements Course Requirements Four credits to include: